mxschmitt/react-have-i-been-pwned/README.md

     return (
         <>
         <strong>This password isn't safe to use</strong> and
-        appeared in {count} data breaches.
+        appeared in {count.toLocaleString()} data breaches.
 You can still use it, but you probably shouldn't.{' '}
         <a
             href="https://haveibeenpwned.com/FAQs#DataSource"